streamx-co/try.elinq/docs/SqlServerTutorial/Basic.md

 ### Section 5.
 Joining tables

 - [INNER JOIN](InnerJoin.md)
-- Since joins in XLinq are functions, using a required join type is merely a call to the correct function.
+- Since joins in ELINQ are functions, using a required join type is merely a call to the correct function.

 ### Section 6.
 Grouping data